zuqq/switcheroo/README.md

 Such a configuration file may have multiple entries, in which case later entries take precedence over earlier ones.

-In order to determine possible values for the keys `"selector"` and `"input_source"`, run `switcheroo list-devices` and `switcheroo list-input-sources`.
+Run `switcheroo list-devices` and `switcheroo list-input-sources` to determine possible values for the keys `"selector"` and `"input_source"`.

+Note that Switcheroo reads in its configuration file only once, right when it starts up.
+To check that you have configured Switcheroo to its liking, run the `switcheroo` command and wait for "Entering main loop." to appear in its output.

 ## Troubleshooting